-- A student may appeal their probationary or dismissal status by contacting the CGT Graduate Studies Office in writing within thirty (30) days of the date of the requisite notification letter.
-The appeal should include the student's specific reasons for exception to the aforementioned policies. - The appeal will be reviewed by a subcommittee of at least three (3) members of the CGT Graduate Education Committee, chaired by the CGT Graduate Program Head. - If the review committee recommends reinstating the student, the student's graduate advisor/chair must approve.
-If the graduate advisor does not approve, the CGT Department Head will render a final decision. - In cases where a student is reinstated without approval of the graduate advisor, a new advisor may need to be assigned. - The decision of the appeal subcommittee and/or CGT Department Head will be considered final and will be delivered within thirty (30) days of the student's request for exception to probation.
+- 1. A student may appeal their probationary or dismissal status by contacting the CGT Graduate Studies Office in writing within thirty (30) days of the date of the requisite notification letter.
+The appeal should include the student's specific reasons for exception to the aforementioned policies. - 2.
+The appeal will be reviewed by a subcommittee of at least three (3) members of the CGT Graduate Committee, chaired by the CGT Graduate Program Head. - 3.
+If the review committee recommends reinstating the student, the student's graduate advisor/chair must approve.
+If the graduate advisor does not approve, the CGT Department Head will render a final decision. - 4.
+In cases where a student is reinstated without approval of the graduate advisor, a new advisor may need to be assigned. - 5.
+The decision of the appeal subcommittee and/or CGT Department Head will be considered final and will be delivered within thirty (30) days of the student's request for exception to probation.

-SECTION 4.0.
+SECTION 4.
 MASTER'S DEGREE PROGRAM STRUCTURE

-Typically, the Master of Science in CGT degree requires that each student complete the requisite number of courses and successfully execute a thesis.
-Typically, proposal of the thesis occurs in the next to last semester of study (but this can vary).
+Typically, the Master of Science in CGT degree requires that each student complete the requisite number of courses and successfully execute a thesis or capstone project.
+For thesis-based programs, the proposal of the thesis will typically occur in the next to last semester of study (but this can vary).
+For non-thesis-based programs, the capstone project can be taken as a course in the final semester of study, or as two courses, one in the next to last semester and one in the last semester of study.
+For additional information regarding the capstone project, we encourage students to contact the CGT faculty area leads.

 As a process, the Master of Science experience includes:

-- 1. Coursework (27 credit hours) - a.
+- 1. Coursework (30 credit hours) - a.
 Appointment of major professor - b.
-Selection of a committee (two people in addition to a chair) - c.
 Filing of the Electronic Plan of Study (EPOS) - i.
 Draft of the Plan of Study must be submitted by the end of the first semester of study. - ii.
-A final Plan of Study must be submitted by the end of the second semester of study. - d.
+A final Plan of Study must be submitted by the end of the second semester of study. - c.
 Successful completion of all courses - 2.
-Thesis - a.
-Thesis proposal and proposal defense meeting - b.
-Obtain appropriate certifications for research (CITI, HIPAA, FERPA, etc.). - c.
-Execution of thesis - d.
-Final oral defense of thesis
+Thesis (6 credit hours; only for thesis-based programs) - a.
+Selection of a committee (two people in addition to a chair) - b.
+Thesis proposal and proposal defense meeting - c.
+Obtain appropriate certifications for research (CITI, HIPAA, FERPA, etc.). - d.
+Execution of thesis - e.
+Final oral defense of thesis - 3.
+Capstone (6 credit hours; only for non-thesis-based programs) [More than 6 capstone credit hours can be taken by the student but only 6 credits can be counted toward the plan of study] - a.
+Successful completion of a major project with a substantial evaluation or research component